 Things intensified on 29 August 1958 after Majbritt Morrison, a young Swedish woman, was seen arguing outside Latimer Road Tube station with her Jamaican husband, Raymond.
 A white crowd showed up to defend Majbritt (who didn’t want to be defended), and a scuffle broke out between them and some of Raymond’s West Indian friends.

 By the following evening, a 300 to 400 strong mob were rampaging through the streets of Notting Hill armed with weapons, including sticks and butcher’s knives, shouting “Down with the n*****s” and “Go home you black bastards”.
-The riots finally stopped after three days as West Indians started to fight back with home-made Molotov cocktails and machetes.
+The riots finally stopped after three days as West Indians started to fight back with machetes and home-made Molotov cocktails.

 On 17 May 1959, Antiguan carpenter Kelso Cochrane was walking home when a gang of white youths surrounded him, called him derogatory names, beat him up and stabbed him.
 His murder is marked as the first racially motivated killing after the Windrush generation migrated to Britain.